aarpon/hrm_docs/docs/admin/download.rst

     $ ./setup/setup_release.sh

-|github| If you want to follow the HRM development, you can checkout the read-only HRM repository and
+|github| If you want to follow the **HRM development**, you can checkout the read-only HRM repository and
-and configure your working copy for development.
+and configure your working copy for development:

 .. code:: bash